Travel.State.Gov > International Travel > Learn About Your Destination > Tanzania International Travel Information

 Walking or jogging on the streets at any time can be hazardous because motorists can be careless, pathways abruptly end, and there are frequently no shoulders.

 Arusha: In Arusha, the high number of foreign tourists attracts pickpockets and bag snatchers.
-You are strongly discouraged from walking around at dusk or at night, and to avoid the section of Arusha on the far side of the Themi River at all times when on foot.
+You are strongly discouraged from walking around at dusk or at night, and encouraged to avoid the section of Arusha on the far side of the Themi River at all times when on foot.
 Many muggings have occurred near the clock tower in the center of town.

 Mwanza: Violence and attacks by armed groups in and around the city of Mwanza have increased.
 You should remain alert and avoid large gatherings when travelling to Mwanza.